Home » Sweets » The Best White Chocolate Chip Cookie Recipe

 In the bowl of a stand mixer, add both the brown sugar and the white sugar.

-Pour the melted butter over the sugars and mix on low until the ingredients are combined and glossy, about 30-45 seconds.
+Pour the melted butter over the sugar mixture and beat on low speed with an electric mixer until the ingredients are combined and glossy, about 30-45 seconds.

-Add in the egg and vanilla and mix on low until the egg is just incorporated.
+Add in the egg and vanilla, mixing on low until the egg is just incorporated.

-To the mixing bowl, pour in the flour, baking soda, and salt.
-Set the mixer to low speed and mix the ingredients until just combined, some streaks of flour are ok.
+To the mixing bowl, pour in the dry ingredients.
+Set the mixer to low speed and mix the ingredients until just combined–some streaks of flour are ok.

 Pour in the white chocolate chips and stir on low, until everything is just mixed completely and the chips have been evenly distributed.